mohammadumar01/delta-demo/README.md

 # delta-demo
-this is the Demo for git and github
+this is the Demo for git and github.